-The Traffic Tribunal was created effective July 1, 1999.
-It is the successor to the Administrative Adjudication Court.
-It consists of associate judges and magistrates.
-It is supervised by the chief judge and the administrative magistrate of the District Court.
+The Traffic Tribunal consists of associate judges and magistrates and is supervised by the Chief Judge and the Administrative Magistrate of the District Court.

 The Traffic Tribunal hears and determines license suspensions, violations of the Departments of Transportation and Environmental Management, vehicle regulations of the Board of Regents for Higher Education, and violations of state statutes relating to motor vehicles and littering.
-The Traffic Tribunal does not hear those offenses committed in places within the exclusive jurisdiction of the United States, motor vehicle offenses such as driving so as to endanger resulting in death, and driving while under the influence of liquor or drugs, which state law specifies will be heard under the jurisdiction of another court.
+The Traffic Tribunal does not hear those offenses committed in places within the exclusive jurisdiction of the federal government, motor vehicle offenses such as driving so as to endanger resulting in death, and driving while under the influence of liquor or drugs, which state law specifies will be heard under the jurisdiction of another court.